 I just decided to focus on those for my Qingdao film photography essay.

-As I only took one roll of Ilford Pan 400 with me, I couldn’t really expand the scope too much.
+As I only took one roll of Ilford Pan 400 (which you can find on eBay) with me, I couldn’t really expand the scope too much.
 That’s good, though.
 Keeping the subject matter tight helps focus the essay.

 That said, there are a few more photographs I can include here.
 Photographs that are neither beach nor beer.

 Qingdao hosted the sailing events at the 2008 Olympic Games, and reminders of this can be found at the Sailing Centre.

 Further along the seafront, the May Wind sculpture sits in the May 4th Square, named after the May 4th Movement of 1919.

 Elsewhere, some of the older locals were making the most of the ocean.

 One man repeatedly climbed a wall on the Zhan Qiao pier to dive into the cold water below.